kserkcho/SCEM/README.md

 # SCEM

-This package is build to perform the Splitting-Coalescence-Estimation Method (cf. Chazin et al., 2019) to model birth seasonality in studies of herd animals.
+This package is build to perform the Splitting-Coalescence-Estimation Method (cf.Chazin et al., 2019) to model birth seasonality in studies of herd animals.

 ## Installation